Sh4N4C1/gitbook/writeup/vulnlab/walkthrough-13.md

 ## abuse SeImpersonatePrivilege

-since we are service account, we alose have `SeImpersonatePrivilege` privilege.
+since we are service account, we also have `SeImpersonatePrivilege` privilege.

 ![](<tengu(chain)(medium)/walkthrough_20240414170922984.png>)